Home

 This was confirmed by several authors' and independent studies after that.
 The test is in clinical use for over three decades, supplied by Oncolab, Boston MA.

-The test is based on determining the level of this specific protein - named malignin by Dr. Sam Bogoch - created by the body in the presence of almost any malignancy.
+The test is based on detecting the level of this specific protein - named malignin by Dr. Sam Bogoch - created by the body in the presence of almost any malignancy.
 Bogoch's data on thousands of patients with various forms of cancer indicate high test sensitivity (93%, i.e. 7% false-negative rate) and specificity (95%, i.e. 5% false-positive rate).

 In 1994, a study of the AMAS test used in the actual clinical practice of 42 physicians from 11 states (nearly 200 patients total) recorded near 100% sensitivity and specificity (Early detection and monitoring of cancer with the anti-malignin antibody test, Abrams et al.).